vtran0314/niteCTF2022-Write-Up/crypto/itsybitsyrsa.md

 In this challenge there are 3 given files: c_value, n_value and e_value.
 The value of n_value is very big which lag out my VM machine couple times and the other two file are pretty small.

-Up on analyzing the files I noticed that the given n value is it greater than the value of m^e.
+Up on analyzing and researching the files I noticed that the given n value is it greater than the value of m^e.
 Therefore, we can take a cube root of c and get the original message.

+###Below is the code I used to solve this challenge

 ```
 #!/usr/bin/python3